shivani11jadhav/-Ananda-DoraHacks-2.0-Journey/README.md

 - Recommendations to reduce signup friction
 - Encouragement from users and community members
 - Validation that the platform addressed a genuine need
+-
+- ## 💬 What We Learned

+Building a project is one thing.

+Launching it publicly, collecting feedback, and watching real users interact with it is a completely different experience.

+Ananda taught us the importance of user feedback, product iteration, and building beyond hackathon submissions.

 ## 👩‍💻 My Contributions

-- 🌿 Contributed to ideation and feature planning for Ananda
+- 🌿 Contributed to product ideation and feature planning
+- 🤖 Built and worked on GuideBot-related functionality during development
 - 🚀 Led the Product Hunt launch and submission process
 - 📢 Supported product promotion and user outreach
-- 💬 Collected and organized feedback from early users
+- 💬 Collected, organized, and analyzed user feedback
 - 🧪 Participated in testing and product iteration discussions
 - 🤝 Collaborated with the team throughout the DoraHacks 2.0 journey

-  ## 🤝 Team
+## 🤝 Team DoraWin

 Ananda was built as a collaborative team project during DoraHacks 2.0.